niklaushirt/cp4waiops-training/content/Installing Operator/install_aimanager_01.md

 {{< hint type=info title="Info" >}}
-This creates the `Namespace` in which you will install AI Manager
+This creates the `Namespace` in which you will install AIManager
 {{< /hint >}}